ivar2395/Social/README.md

 # Social

-A social media app to share photos.
+A social media app to share photos and create feed posts.